SasikaA073/duothon-team/README.md

 * Add drugs and edit them and edit them
 * User Authorization features for pharmacies

-This is how to get started and customize it.
+This is how to get started and customize it

 1) First, clone the repository.